nationalarchives/tna-currency-converter/README.md

 It is built on top of the original TNA currency converter built in 2005, which helps give context to the maths explained below.

+# Installation
+You will need PHP installed to run this application.

+1. Clone the repository
+2. From root, run

+     php -S localhost:8080

+substitute localhost:8080 with your equivalent server address if necessary.

 # "Old money to new" maths

 This part of the currency converter takes any money from 1270 upwards and converts it to its worth in 2017.